hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 | gitops.password                             | Password of the user which has access rights to read/write on repository                                         |
 | gitops.private_key                          | Path to the private key file which has write-access to the git repo                                              |

-The services field for each organization under `organizations` section of Fabric contains list of services which could be ca,concensus and orderers or ca and peers based on if the organisation is an orderer or peer type
+The services field for each organization under `organizations` section of Fabric contains list of services which could be ca/orderers/consensus/peers based on if the type of organization.

+Each organization will have a ca service under the service field.
 The snapshot of ca service with example values is below
 ```yaml
       # Services maps to the pods that will be deployed on the k8s cluster
       # This sample is an orderer service and includes a zk-kafka consensus